OISTAT: History

 The predecessor of the organization was the scenography section of the International Theatre Institute (ITI), founded in 1948.
 This institute was expected to form an international co-operation of all artistic fields and establish leading publishing and educational direction from the drama sections.
 The project failed, but interest in the visual elements of theatre grew.
 Shortly after, in 1958, the International Association of Theatre Technicians (IATT) was formed in Paris.
 This association also faltered due to lack of direction, programming, organizational structure, administrative and financial provisions.

 The representatives sought ITI to take up the activities again, and the ITI Secretary General Jean Darcante went to Prague in 1967 to discuss with representatives of the Czechoslovak National ITI Center, the Theatre Institute and the Institute of Scenography, the possibility of establishing an organization with a general secretariat in Prague.
 Czechoslovak scenographers, including professional workers and theatre specialists from both institutions, prepared a draft program for the activity of the new organization with the Czechoslovak Ministry of Culture.
 Darcante travelled to Prague again in early 1968 to obtain a binding promise from the Czechoslovak official authorities and agree the final details with the Theatre Institute and the Institute of Scenography.
 On 7 and 8 June 1968, the foundation committee met to establish the new International Organization of Scenographers and Theatre Technicians (Organisation Internationale des Scénographes et Technicians de Théatre; OISTT).
 The founding membership consisted of representatives from Czechoslovakia, Canada, Israel, Hungary, the German Democratic Republic, the Federal Republic of Germany and the United States.

 Organizational structure

 The World Congress

 OISTAT is composed of members in regions around the world, known as OISTAT Centres, Associate members and Individual members.
-As defined in the Statutes, "the directing body of OISTAT is the Congress, which is formed when the delegates of the OISTAT Centres, Associate Members and Individual Members are assembled in plenary session".
-Every four years, the delegates of the World Congress elect the President and the members of Executive Committee.
-They also decide on changes in the Statutes and other arising issues of the organization.
+As defined in the statutes, "the directing body of OISTAT is the Congress, which is formed when the delegates of the OISTAT Centres, Associate Members and Individual Members are assembled in plenary session".
+Every four years, the delegates of the World Congress elect the president and the members of executive committee.
+They also decide on changes in the statutes and other arising issues of the organization.

-Executive Committee and Governing Board
+Executive committee and governing board

-OISTAT affairs are coordinated by the Governing Board and its Executive Committee.
-The Executive Committee consists of eight elected members including the President, elected at the congress.
-The Governing Board consists of the elected chairs of the six commissions.
+OISTAT affairs are coordinated by the governing board and its executive committee.
+The executive committee consists of eight elected members including the president, elected at the congress.
+The governing board consists of the elected chairs of the six commissions.